stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 prompted now it is to install new keys
 ```

-You'll be prompted for your HPCC password, which we're providing.
+You'll be prompted for your SUNet password.
 Type your password and press enter.
 Note: Your keystrokes will not appear on the screen.
 ```
-davidron@cs74.stanford.edu's password:
+sunetid@me344.stanford.edu's password:
 ```

 You'll receive a response like this: